Umuzi-org/ACN-syllabus/content/topics/messaging/umuzi-recruit-user-journey/_index.md

 As mentioned, if you are ever in need of a job you can let us know and we'll work hard to get you sorted out.
 Our recruitment ninjas are always happy to assist, and our network of employer organizations keeps growing.

-On top of that, we will support your continued learning by keeping our platform and syllabus open to you.
+On top of that, we will support your continued learning by keeping our platform and syllabus open to you (so long as you keep contributing feedback to your peers).
 You'll be able to register for other courses that we run, some of those courses will be advanced specializations.
 When you complete these courses we'll be able to give you our stamp of approval.

 Our course offerings grow all the time.
-Maybe you are a web dev who wants to learn about cross platform mobile development, we'll hook you up!
-Maybe you are a data-scientist and you want to learn about productionising your pipelines, we got you!
+Maybe you are a web dev who wants to learn about cross-platform mobile development, we'll hook you up!
+Maybe you are a data-scientist and you want to learn about productionising your data pipelines, we got you!

-### And they all lived happily ever after
+## Check your understanding!

+- What is Umuzi's mission?
+- What is the selection process for becoming a learner at Umuzi?
+- What are the expectations of Umuzi learners during the bootcamp?
+- What is provisional acceptance and what are some of the criteria that must be met before being accepted?
+- What happens during the learning phase at Umuzi?
+- What are some of the opportunities that can be available to Umuzi learners during their contract period?